 - grant claim reference

-You should also keep any evidence that your business has been adversely affected by coronavirus at the time you made your claim, such as:
+You should also keep any evidence that your business has been adversely affected by coronavirus at the time you made your claim.

 - on your Self Assessment tax return for tax year 2020 to 2021